renesas/renesas-nvidia-tao-integration/setup/README.md

     - Click **Generate Key**, then **copy and store it in a safe location**.

-5. Move the models to their respective folders before running set up scripts:

-Detectnetv2 : Download the pretrained weights from Nvidia NGC [here](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/tao/models/pretrained_classification/files?version=resnet18).
-Please store the `.hdf5` model under `<projectdirectory>/utils/config/detection/pretrained_model/`.

-Segformer-FAN: The model should be downloaded from NVIDIA NGC [here](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/tao/models/pretrained_segformer_nvimagenet).
-Please store the `.hdf5` model under `<projectdirectory>/utils/config/Classification/segformer/pretrained_models/`.

-Mobilenetv2: Download the pretrained weights from Nvidia NGC [here](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/tao/models/pretrained_classification/files?version=mobilenet_v2).
-Please store the `.hdf5` model under `<projectdirectory>/utils/config/Classification/mobilenet_v2/pretrained_models/`.

-6. Run the following shell scripts inside of the project directory:
+5. Run the following shell scripts inside of the project directory:

     - Make the shell scripts executable:
         ```